SCI Regranting Scheme to EU members in 202525

 CVS Bulgaria, based in Sofia, Bulgaria organised a 7-month project called “DOBRO Project”.

 It consisted of two activities, the DOBROfest and the DOBROcast.
-The aim of the project was to raise awareness on and promote active citizenship and volunteering and amplify the voices of volunteers and activists to counteract the trend of shrinking civic space and NGOS being labeled as threats in Bulgaria.
-139 participants were directly involved in the project with indirect effects through online promotion and dissemination spreading to up to 8 453 participants.
+The aim of the project was to raise awareness on and promote active citizenship and volunteering, and amplify the voices of volunteers and activists to counteract the trend of shrinking civic space and NGOS being labeled as threats in Bulgaria.
+139 participants were directly involved in the project, with indirect impact through online promotion and dissemination spreading to up to 8453 participants.

 The activities organised were the following: